openaps/docs/docs/docs/walkthrough/phase-2/troubleshoot-oref0-setup.md

 ## It's not working yet:

+Make sure to check through the following list before asking on Gitter if your setup is not working (yet).
+Remember if you just ran oref0-setup.sh, wait a good ~20 minutes before seeking help.
+Time, and the below list of steps, resolves 99% of problems.
+Also check out [this blog post for tips if asking for help online](https://diyps.org/2017/03/19/tips-for-troubleshooting-diy-diabetes-devices-openaps-or-otherwise/).

 * Check to make sure that your pump is in absolute and not % mode for temp basals.
 * Did you put in the right SN for the pump?
 Should be numbers only...
 * Check to make sure your carelink and/or radio stick is plugged in.